All About HPV

 What is HPV?

-Human papilloma viruses (HPV) are common viruses named for their ability to cause warts, also known as papillomas.
-Actually, not all types of HPV causes warts.
-There are more than 200 types (or strains) of HPV, of which about 40 can be transmitted sexually.
-Most strains of HPV do not cause problems, but several can cause genital warts and 12 types are known to cause cancer.
+Human papillomaviruses (HPV) are common viruses named for their ability to cause warts, also known as papillomas.
+There are more than 200 types (or strains) of HPV.
+About 40 of these strains can be spread through sexual contact.
+Most strains of HPV do not cause problems.
+However, several can cause genital warts and 12 types are known to cause cancer.
 Genital HPV infection is very common, affecting about 80 million Americans in their lifetime.
 Sexually active individuals have an 80-85% chance of being infected with HPV at some point in their lives.

 Clearing the Infection

-Why do some people's immune systems clear the infection, while others cannot and thus puts them at risk for cancer?
-We don't know for sure, but we do know that smoking is one variable that increases the chance that the immune system will not clear the virus.
-Smoke is actually excreted through the tissue of a woman's cervix!
+We don't know why some people's immune systems can clear the HPV infection and others cannot.
+We do know that smoking is one thing that increases the chance that the immune system will not clear the virus.
 Other factors in women (as this is the population in whom most of the research has been done) include multiple childbirths, long-term oral contraceptive use, and possibly chronic inflammation, though we don't know exactly why these factors increase risk.

 The HPV vaccine protects against infection by certain strains of HPV that can cause cervical, vaginal, vulvar, and anal cancer and genital warts.
 There are 3 HPV vaccines produced, though, in the United States, only Gardasil 9 is available.